MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-blob-storage.md

 ms.custom: template-how-to, build-2023
 ---

-# Set up an Azure Blob Storage connection
+# Set up your Azure Blob Storage connection

 [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data.
 This article outlines the steps to create an Azure Blob Storage connection.